 - Louise Otto, (Luise Otto-Peters), German feminist, 1849

-.
+Learn.
 Who was the first woman in modern history to lead a major Native-American tribe, the Cherokee Nation?
 Can you name the architect of the Vietnam Veterans Memorial in Washington, D.C., designed when she was only 21 years old?
-Test your knowledge of women's history here
+Test your knowledge of women's history here.

-has compiled a great list of Women's History Month games, crafts and activities for kids that include acting in (and changing the ending) of fairy tales, designing a postage stamp honoring the month, and writing a letter to first lady Michelle Obama about an issue that concerns them.
+Play.
+EducationWorld has compiled a great list of Women's History Month games, crafts and activities for kids that include acting in (and changing the ending) of fairy tales and designing a postage stamp honoring the month.

 Honor.
 Plan a reception, luncheon or event that honors women in your community who are role models, those whose lives need to be part of the historic record.